 We published over 2000 photos during our three months in Busan.
 That's a record for our site, and a testament to what an amazing city this is.
 As you'll see in our final batch of photos, Busan is strangely compelling and offers a little bit of everything, from the beautiful to the amusing, to the downright bizarre.
 Taking pictures here was always a blast... we're going to miss it.

 The Gwangan Bridge opened in 2003, connecting the neighborhoods of Haeundae and Suyeong, and instantly became one of the city's most recognizable landmarks.
 Also referred to as the Diamond Bridge, it's a beautiful structure, especially after dusk when brought to life by colorful lights.

-Our flight from Seoul was with Korean Air, whose wonderful agents managed to squeeze us onto a connection two hours earlier than the one we’d booked.
-And so, we landed in Busan much earlier than expected.
-South Korea's second city doesn't approach Seoul in terms of size or global influence, but is home to a metropolitan population of 3.6 million, and one of the busiest ports in the world.
-The city is found on the south-eastern end of the peninsula, closer to Japan than the capital.
-An important business hub full of suits, concrete and convention halls, Busan also boasts popular beaches, nature reserves and an urban landscape shaped by green mountains that rise up between the skyscrapers.
+Busan, South Korea's second city, doesn't approach Seoul in terms of size or global influence, but is home to a metropolitan population of 3.6 million, and one of the busiest ports in the world.
+Busan is found on the south-eastern end of the peninsula, closer to Japan than the capital.
+An important business center full of suits, concrete and convention halls, Busan also boasts popular beaches, nature reserves and an urban landscape shaped by green mountains that pop up almost randomly amid the skyscrapers.